 Element name=”invoice Number” The number of invoices that you issued according to your national rules to your customer who is a VAT registered tax payer or legal entity in Turkey.

 The lists must be submitted in the same period as the VAT return period.
 The related period is selected from the “Upload List” menu.
 The prepared lists should be selected with the “Dosyaları Seç” button and uploaded to the system with the “UPLOAD” button.

 The next step is the new governmental proposal following France’s suggestion of digital tax.

 Turkey’s government has proposed a 7.5% tax on the revenue of certain technological companies like the U.S. companies Facebook, Google, Uber generated in the country.
-It is very similar to what was introduced this year in France.
+The current draft DST legislation is in some ways similar to France however, there are components that differ from France’s system.
 The tax should be applied to any company with 750 million euro of worldwide revenue and 20 million Turkish lira of digital revenue in Turkey.
 It looks just like the beginning and there is more to come in this area.